 Tāmaki Innovation Campus

-The Health Innovation theme is interdisciplinary and involves research and teaching from three of The University of Auckland faculties – Education, Medical and Health Sciences, and Science.
+The Health Innovation theme is interdisciplinary and involves research and teaching from the faculties of Medical and Health Sciences, and Science.

 In addition, the School hosts the following significant research groups:

 - The National Institute for Health Innovation (NIHI) is a multi-disciplinary group of health researchers with expertise in conducting large randomised trials of novel disease prevention and health improvement interventions.
 NIHI assesses and tests innovative technologies and health information systems with industry, national and international academic groups, and government.
 The ultimate objective is to benefit health and improve healthcare delivery.
 NIHI combines the expertise from the Clinical Trials Research Unit with the Informatics group and with Associates with expertise in Quality and Safety in healthcare and Health Systems research.

 - The Centre for Longitudinal Research - He Ara ki Mua provides an academic hub of expertise in life course epidemiological approaches to population health issues.
 One of the major projects within the Centre is Growing Up in New Zealand, a longitudinal study created to give policymakers relevant information about New Zealand families.
 Involving 7,000 children and their families, it functions as a measurement tool for the effectiveness of current and future policies.
 The Centre draws together academics from across the Faculties of Medical and Health Sciences, Science, Business, and Education, working on cross-disciplinary research projects.

 - The Tōmaiora Māori Health Research Centre is the research focus of Te Kupenga Hauora Māori (Department of Māori Health).
 Tōmaiora is dedicated to quality research and ensures that all research undertaken will be productive for Māori health development and lead to long-term improvements in Māori health.